-In Figure 5, the event sources are the main categories of events that feed the log manager.
+In Figure 10, the event sources are the main categories of events that feed the log manager.

 - Security The security event source is all events that affect attempts to breach system security such as failed login attempts, attempts to access MIB tables to which the user is not granted access or attempts to enter a branch of the CLI to which access has not been granted.
 Security events are generated by the SECURITY application and the authenticationFailure event in the SNMP application. - Change The change activity event source is all events that directly affect the configuration or operation of the node.
-Change events are generated by the USER application. - Debug The debug event source is the debugging configuration that has been enabled on the system.
-Debug events are generated by the DEBUG application. - Main The main event source receives events from all other applications within the 7750 SR-Series.
+Change events are generated by the USER application.
+The Change event stream also includes the tmnxConfigModify (#2006), tmnxConfigCreate (#2007), tmnxConfigDelete (#2008) and tmnxStateChange (#2009) change events from the SYSTEM application. - Debug The debug event source is the debugging configuration that has been enabled on the system.
+Debug events are generated by the DEBUG application. - Main The main event source receives events from all other applications within the router.

-Examples of applications within 7750 SR-Series include IP, MPLS, OSPF, CLI, services, etc. Figure 6 displays an example of the show log applications command output which displays all applications.
+Examples of applications within the system include IP, MPLS, OSPF, CLI, services, etc. The following example displays a partial sample of the show log applications command output which displays all applications.

 '''

-A:ALA-48\# show log applications
+A:ALA-48# show log applications

+-----

 Log Event Application Names